Manikanta9959/BFF/Readme.md

 ### Note:
-The uploaded files are currently stored within the container’s local filesystem.
-This means that files are saved inside the container during the upload process.
+The uploaded files are currently stored within the container's local filesystem, meaning they are saved inside the container during the upload process.

+However, if the backend container is restarted, the download functionality will not work because the previously uploaded files are not persistent.
+To ensure persistent storage, file mounting is required, but due to limited RAM on my laptop, this approach is not feasible.
+As a result, after a container restart, previously uploaded files will no longer be available for download from the UI.

+This is because cloud storage services like S3 are not being used for file storage.